dominikpiatek94/dominikpiatek94/README.md

 - 🌱 I’m currently learning **React, Angular, MySQL**

-- 👨‍💻 All of my projects are available at [dominikpiatek94.github.io](dominikpiatek94.github.io)
+- 👨‍💻 All of my projects are available at <a href="dominikpiatek94.github.io" >

 - 📫 How to reach me **dominikpiatek94@gmail.com**